gekko3622/Fiero-Drop-In-Headlight-Module/README.md

 I started this project after getting frustrated with the cost and questionable reliability of used modules.\
 While there are new reproductions of the original module available, I found the cost to be too high.

+After publishing my original PCB implementation, I was challenged to make it fit inside the original GM module's housing.
+Here it is.

 ## Repository Contents

 **1. Arduino Nano Program**